-It’s not as crazy as you might think to breed Koi fish for profit, as thousands around the world have done with great success.
+It’s not as out of reach as you might think to breed Koi fish for profit, as thousands around the world have done it with great success.
 Knowing how to do it, though, is another matter altogether; let’s review exactly what you need to do in order to breed Koi fish for profit and turn a very unique source of income into a business and a successful and profitable endeavor.

 What’s Your Breeding Stock Like?